Shyam Sekar S

 Even buying at your local stores, has an online component with POS systems.
 In the near future mobile payments are expected to dominate small value transactions (micro payments); this can happen at physical stores, etc. So one has to adapt to the online sales, but at the same time many customers still prefer to do the buying with a ‘touch and feel’ even though the same is available to buy online.

-In my close to two decades of work experience, I derive satisfaction out of the opportunities presented to me to build many enterprises.
+In my two decades of corporate work experience, I derive satisfaction out of the opportunities presented to me to build many enterprises.
 Some were large MNCs where I have taken up products from nowhere and brought it to market leading positions in a shorter timeframe.

-For the SME enterprises that I had worked for, I was able to provide them with the right strategies, executed plans thereby significantly enhancing their revenues and profitability.
+For the SME enterprises that I had worked for, I provided value addition through formulating and executing right strategies, thereby significantly enhancing their revenues and profitability.

 Besides I am glad that many of my colleagues have also been successful and still in touch with me after years, to seek advice/opinions be it on their professional or personal front.
 The point to note is that, I could do this by balancing my professional, personal and social life pretty well.
 That’s what I term it as success or achievement, and it is not just measured in terms of dollars.